Two MPs push for fight against political corruption

 “All the waste we’re seeing is going into individual pockets, and unless we address corruption, we’ll never solve our problems,” he said, and added that “we must make our laws work”.

-The 2023 half year report of the OSP said four cases had been completed and were in Court, with conclusion into investigations of four other cases done.
+The 2023 half-year report of the OSP said four cases had been completed and were in Court, with a conclusion into investigations of four other cases done.

-The OSP also reported that it was conducting investigations into nine suspected corruption and corruption-related offences, with 150 other cases at various levels of consideration.
+The OSP also reported that it was conducting investigations into nine suspected corruption and corruption-related offenses, with 150 other cases at various levels of consideration.

-Meanwhile, the Special Prosecutor, Mr Kissi Agyebeng, called for adequate budget line for the Office, saying: “We continue to emphasise the need for the State to pay particular attention to the funding needs of the Office.”
+Meanwhile, the Special Prosecutor, Mr Kissi Agyebeng, called for an adequate budget line for the Office, saying: “We continue to emphasize the need for the State to pay particular attention to the funding needs of the Office.”

+- Students we supply food for don’t know politics – Food suppliers to Bryan Acheampong

+- Increase in road accidents are crippling insurance companies – Samuel Kwame Boadu

 - Read all related articles